 Jogging in a place where a group is formed, progressively creates a pack (of often strangers) running at a common never pre-agreed speed.

-Homo Sapiens does not like been reminded of this.
+Homo Sapien does not like being reminded of this.
 It gets very offended.

 I love annoying him with these examples